puppetlabs/puppetlabs-vsphere/README.md

 ### Installing the vSphere module

+The following are *dependencies* of the module.
+Install these on the system which you configure the module on.
+For example, in a master-agent setup, install the dependencies on the agent.

 #### On Debian 7 and 8, Ubuntu 14.04 LTS, and similar

 1. Install the required dependencies: